André Gide: Pederasty

 Gide's journal documents his behavior in the company of Oscar Wilde.

 Wilde took a key out of his pocket and showed me into a tiny apartment of two rooms...The youths followed him, each of them wrapped in a burnous that hid his face.
 Then the guide left us and Wilde sent me into the further room with little Mohammed and shut himself up in the other with the [other boy].
 Every time since then that I have sought after pleasure, it is the memory of that night I have pursued...My joy was unbounded, and I cannot imagine it greater, even if love had been added.
 How should there have been any question of love?
 How should I have allowed desire to dispose of my heart?
 No scruple clouded my pleasure and no remorse followed it.
 But what name then am I to give the rapture I felt as I clasped in my naked arms that perfect little body, so wild, so ardent, so sombrely lascivious?
 For a long time after Mohammed had left me, I remained in a state of passionate jubilation, and though I had already achieved pleasure five times with him, I renewed my ecstasy again and again, and when I got back to my room in the hotel, I prolonged its echoes until morning.

-Gide's novel Corydon, which he considered his most important work, includes a defense of pederasty.
+Gide's book Corydon, which he considered his most important work, includes a defense of pederasty.
 At that time (before 1945), the age of consent for any type of sexual activity was set at 13.